T

 • Learn a few basic Czech phrases; it's appreciated by locals.

-• Utilize Prague's efficient public transport (trams, metro, buses) with a multi-day pass.
+• Utilize Prague's efficient public transport (trams, metro, buses).

-• Consider purchasing a Prague Visitor Pass if you plan on visiting many paid attractions.
+• Consider purchasing a Prague Card if you plan to visit many paid attractions.

 Packing highlights